SushmitaSingh96/noharm-ai/README.md

 # Speech Harm Classification Pipeline

 This repository contains a local, privacy-preserving pipeline for detecting and classifying harmful content in audio conversations.
 It features two main modules: audio transcription and harm classification, both located in the `src/` directory.
+Evaluation results (Precision, Recall, F1, and latency) are saved in the `metrics/metrics.txt` file inside the `metrics/` folder.

 ## 📂 Project Structure
 ```